DeepLearningDoctor/HeartDiseasePrediction/README.md

 **Dataset:**
 The dataset used in this project is a subset of the Kaggle heart disease dataset , containing 14 features.
 For this Flask app, we are specifically focusing on the following three features:

-Age: Age of the patient in years.
+Age: Age of the patient in years.\n
-Chol: Serum cholesterol level in mg/dl.
+Chol: Serum cholesterol level in mg/dl.\n
-Trestbps: Resting blood pressure in mm Hg on admission to the hospital.
+Trestbps: Resting blood pressure(mean arterial pressure) in mm Hg on admission to the hospital.

 **Installation**
 To run this Flask app locally, follow these steps: